cquon16/CGI-Final-Exam/README.md

 I added a darker colour grading LUT to the last enemy to simulate a dark theme to the game overall as shooting and killing enemies with a super scope is a rather evil and bad intention that you normally wouldn't think of the main character mario doing.

+Colour Correction Implementation: Used Neatrul LUT and changed lightness and Saturation in Photoshop.
+Brought LUT into project and used with Colour Correction Shader